This only applies to Dato DUO synthesizers with serial numbers below 4630

-Here is how to adapt the firmware for the Dato DUO development prototoype.
+Here is how to adapt the firmware for the Dato DUO development prototype.
 These instructions are rough around the edges and bound to change while we fine tune the process.

 What you need: